isabella232/studio-appstore-service/README.md

 3. A folder called *PluginsConfig* which contains an example of the json file used by the Service.
 4. A folder called *SettingsFileExample* which has 3 files containing the settings needed by the service based on the Deploy Mode.

-For the latest release of the service **SqlLocalDB** must be installed on the machine.
-This  dependency was introduce when we added support for Authentication/Authorization.
+For the latest release of the service, **SqlLocalDB** must be installed on the machine.
+This  dependency was introduced when we added support for Authentication/Authorization.
 This dependency can be downloaded from: https://download.microsoft.com/download/7/c/1/7c14e92e-bdcb-4f89-b7cf-93543e7112d1/SqlLocalDB.msi

 ## How to configure the service